tldr-pages/tldr/pages/common/llm.md

 `llm install llm-gpt4all`

-- Download and run a prompt against the Orca Mini 7B model
+- Download and run a prompt against the Orca Mini 7B model:

 `llm -m orca-mini-3b-gguf2-q4_0 'What is the capital of France?'`

 - Interactive Chat:

 `llm chat -m chatgpt`